relulz/Shortwave/README.md

 [GNOME Translation Project wiki page](https://wiki.gnome.org/TranslationProject).

 ## Flatpak builds
+The recommended way of installing Shortwave is using the Flatpak package.
+If you don't have Flatpak installed yet, you can get it from [here](https://flatpak.org/setup/).

 #### Stable builds
 You can install stable builds of Shortwave from Flathub by using this command: